thejoonho/radio-receiver/README.md

 >[!IMPORTANT]
 > As this is part of a University of Toronto course project, I cannot release the schematic file publicly.
 However, the schematic will be available upon request.

 ![head](https://github.com/thejoonho/radio-receiver/blob/main/images/radio-receiver.jpeg)

-📻 As part of my second year hardware design course (ECE295) project, our team built a radio receiver consisting of a limiter, bandpass filter, quadrature mixer, low-pass filter, and amplifier.
+📻 As part of my second year hardware design course (ECE295) project, our team built a radio receiver consisting of a power safety circuit, limiter, bandpass filter, quadrature mixer, low-pass filter, and amplifier.
 We researched, simulated, prototyped, designed, assembled, and validated the system, which was later successfully integrated into a flexible radio transceiver.

 🌟 Our team was awarded the _[ISTEP Best Communication Award](https://github.com/thejoonho/radio-receiver/blob/main/award.pdf)_ for our exemplary performance and academic achievement in ECE295: Hardware Design and Communication.